Health Services and Quality of Care Research Fellowship

 Eligibility

 Outstanding pediatricians with a strong interest in developing skills related to health services and quality of care research.
 Eligible applicants must have completed an accredited 3-year pediatric residency program in the United States.
 Eligible applicants must be either board-eligible or board-certified in pediatrics.
 Applicants considering or enrolled in a pediatric sub-specialty fellowship are welcome to apply.
 Women and individuals from underrepresented groups are encouraged to apply.
-We will accommodate applicants with visas if the applicant meets the other eligibility criteria noted above.

 Application Process